vcon-dev/draft-ietf-vcon-vcon-overview/draft-ietf-vcon-vcon-container.md

 * uuid: "String" (SHOULD be provided)

     The string value of the UUID for the vCon contained in the payload parameter.
+    This is added for convenience to not require verification of the signed vCon to get it's UUID.
+    When the vCon is verified, the value of this uuid parameter SHOULD be verified against the UUID in the signed vCon.

 TODO: How to deal with expired signatures?